input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **Relevant**

 - **ID-01.
-Incomplete Value Validation:** Validator checked only that the UTxO contained some non-zero value, but not what that value consisted of.
+Incomplete Value Validation**: Validator checked only that the UTxO contained some non-zero value, but not what that value consisted of.
 An attacker could insert a useless dummy token to satisfy the validator, while providing less than the protocol-required minimum ADA.
   <ins>Detectable pattern</ins>: incomplete validation of token tuple components (cs, tn, n) [INCOMPLETE-TOKEN-VALIDATION]
 - **ID-02.
-Unvalidated Destination Address:** Minting policy doesn't validate that minted tokens are sent to the correct validator address.
+Unvalidated Destination Address**: Minting policy doesn't validate that minted tokens are sent to the correct validator address.
   <ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
 - **ID-03.
-Trash Tokens on Update:** When updating a script UTxO, the validator allows extra native tokens to be added accidentally.
+Trash Tokens on Update**: When updating a script UTxO, the validator allows extra native tokens to be added accidentally.
 This could permanently lock the UTxO and force redeployment.
   <ins>Detectable pattern</ins>: subset value validation instead of equality check on continuing outputs [TRASH-TOKENS]

 **May be relevant**

 - **ID-04.
-Multiple Satisfaction Issue:** Validator filters inputs by token presence without validating count of matching UTxOs.
+Multiple Satisfaction Issue**: Validator filters inputs by token presence without validating count of matching UTxOs.
   <ins>Detectable pattern</ins>: absence of quantity validation after filtering for specific tokens could be flagged as warning [DOUBLE-SATISFACTION]

 ## Private Audit #10